Here are some real, actual small talk questions I’ve used lately:

 But where does one start?
 How does one go about having better, more positive, more meaningful conversations?
 It starts with better questions.

-Small talk questions if you’re trying to be polite, professional, or you don’t know the person super well
+Better small talk questions if you’re trying to be polite, professional, or you don’t know the person super well

 “What are you reading/watching/listening to that I need to know about?”